Lukimann/Flacuties_Vote_Count/README.md

-# Flacuties Week two code challenge.
+# Flacuties Week 2: Code Challenge.

 This is a simple app to conduct a poll to choose the cutest animal!
 Iam to create the front-end for the app.